codybartfast/ccfile/ReadMe.md

 * Automatically creates a backup of an existing file before writting.
 * Allows a separate copy of updated files to be created for archiving or versioning.
-* Prevents concurrent access to a file (including from different instances of `CCFile`).
+* Thread safe preventing concurrent access to a file (including from different instances of `CCFile`).
 * Only writes to file after with all the data is available (to prevent partial writes when an exception is thrown while creating the data).
 * Checks for evidence of previous incomplete writes.